 Trials may be segmented into four distinct phases although there is commonly some overlap between them.
 The terminology for participants reflects the particular phase: Phase 1 typically uses healthy volunteers (‘subjects’) while later phases involve volunteers who have the disease in question (hence ‘patients’, or ‘patient volunteers’ in some cases).
 This page provides a brief overview of Phase I, II, III and IV trials and why they sometimes overlap.

-Phase I represents the first step, with studies involving healthy volunteer humans as opposed to animal models.
+Phase I represents the first use in humans, with studies involving healthy volunteer humans as opposed to animal models.
 The aim is to begin to establish the safety profile of the drug in question, determining the potential for both beneficial and adverse effects.
 The studies examine the pathways through which the drug is absorbed, distributed in the body, metabolised and eliminated and the maximum tolerable dose.
 They can also study proposed formulas and dosage (frequency and scheduling) for further trials.
-The primary focus is on drug safety rather than efficacy, with studies usually lasting only a few days or a few weeks.
-Phase I studies might typically require 12 months to complete and involve some 100 subjects.
-Serious Adverse Events (SAEs) are relatively rare and every effort is made to .minimise any risk to the participants.
-For some drugs known to be toxic (such as those used in the treatment of cancer) Phase I studies in healthy volunteers may not be possible.
+The primary focus is on safety rather than efficacy, with studies usually lasting only a few days or a few weeks.
+Phase I studies might typically require 12 months to complete and involve comparatively few subjects.
+Serious Adverse Events (SAEs) are relatively rare and every effort is made to minimise any risk to the participants.
+For some drugs known to be toxic (such as those used in the treatment of cancer) Phase I studies in healthy volunteers may not be possible for ethical reasons.

 These trials aim to study the drug as administered to patients who already have the disease which the drug may have the potential to treat.
 The objective is to determine the optimal dose and dosing regimen, one which delivers maximal efficiency alongside acceptable adverse effects.
 Phase II trials may also investigate metabolism and excretion in more depth and establish safety and efficacy markers for subsequent trials.
-The scale is larger, running up to hundreds of patients, lasting several weeks or months and often using a double blind design.
+The scale is larger, running up to hundreds of patients, lasting several weeks or months and often uses a double blind design where a standard of care comparator product or placebo is used to benchmark the investigation product’s safety and efficacy.

-This phase involves hundreds or thousands of patients and may require several years for completion.
-The ultimate aim is regulatory approval and often the favoured design is again double blind with randomised allocation of patients to receive active drug or placebo or active comparator treatment.
+This phase usually involves hundreds or even thousands of patients and may require several years for completion.
+The ultimate aim is to gain statistically significant scientific proof of a positive benefit-risk profile of the medicinal product which is required for regulatory approval and often the favoured design is again double blind with randomised allocation of patients to receive active drug or placebo or active comparator treatment.
 It will depend on the drug and disease as to whether the current standard therapy is used as a comparator for the results, or whether they are compared to a placebo.
 If a serious disease for which there is already an effective treatment is being studied, the new drug may be given in addition to the established treatment, to determine if it can increase the effectiveness, compared to patients receiving placebo in addition to the established therapy.
 There is no guarantee that any trial in this phase will result in a Marketing Authorisation (MA) and naturally the oversight of an effective pre- and post-marketing pharmacovigilance system is a critical component of any application for an MA.

 Different types of studies can be included in phase IV, which is conducted following the granting of a Marketing Authorisation (MA).
 The drug has often been placed onto the market (although there are cases this does not always happen directly after authorisation).
 However, regulators do often require some type of Phase IV studies (or in EU parlance, “post-authorisation studies”) to be conducted within a timely manner once a drug does go on sale.
 This may be to clarify issues which were not resolved during Phase III but that regulators did not classify as a cause to delay marketing.
 Size and designs can vary, sometimes consisting of classical clinical trials, sometimes epidemiological studies studying large populations using databases or registries of treated patients.